Buckingham

 Buckingham Student Life

-Due to the specialisation of their two year courses, the University of Buckingham welcomes a diverse range of students from various walks of life.
+Due to the specialisation of its two year courses, the University of Buckingham welcomes a diverse range of students from various walks of life.
 The university campus is very close to the town centre, where there is a local market with various handmade goods!

 Image Credit